alhajee/ckan/doc/contributing/pull-requests.rst

    - You should have good commit messages, see :doc:`commit-messages`.

-   - Your branch should contain new or changed tests for any new or changed code, and all the CKAN tests should pass on your branch, see :doc:`test`.
+   - Your branch should contain new or changed tests for any new or changed code, and all the FMLD tests should pass on your branch, see :doc:`test`.

    - Your pull request shouldn't lower our test coverage.
 You can check it at